 In addition to all of this, Xcel is in the process working on its Integrated Resource Plan which will outline its proposed investments in electricity generation over the next 15 years, including transitioning away from coal completely.
 Xcel will release its updated draft plan in April at which point we’ll do a deep dive into the fine print and will encourage folks to weigh in on that plan during the public comment period that will run through October.

 The clean energy market is moving fast and undergoing lots of change.
 Stay tuned to Fresh Energy’s Clean Power blog, Facebook, and Twitter for the latest news.
-And subscribe to “Decarbonize,” our new podcast!
+And subscribe to “Decarbonize,” our clean energy podcast.
 Find it online here or on major podcast providers including Apple Podcasts, Spotify, and more.